 But that’s still no reason to not do it.
 A little is better than none.
 And awkward hangouts with a bunch of people over Zoom is better than a teddy bear and a dildo.
 (Wait, what?)
 Don’t underestimate the importance of connecting to other human beings in any capacity.

 Then there are the people you are locked inside with.
 Stress tends to magnify close relationships.
 Strong relationships become stronger.
 Weak relationships become weaker.
 And clusterfucks get even more clusterfucked.
-Supposedly, in China, the divorce rates skyrocketed after their quarantine.
+In China, the divorce rates skyrocketed after the end of quarantine.9

 All I’ll say is that a lot of us find ways to be busy outside the house as a way to avoid problems inside the house.
 If you find yourself in this situation, where you’re now home and seemingly shocked at how your kids throw tupperware at your face in fits of anger, now is not the time to drown your sorrows or escape the pain through more distraction.
 Now is the time to set to work fixing things.
 Have those difficult conversations.
 Make those embarrassing apologies.
 Listen more.
 Be present.